doocs/leetcode/solution/0700-0799/0782.Transform to Chessboard/README.md

             for j in range(n):
                 curRowMask |= board[i][j] << j
                 curColMask |= board[j][i] << j
-            if curRowMask not in (rowMask, revRowMask) or curColMask not in (colMask, revColMask): return -1
+            if curRowMask not in (rowMask, revRowMask) or curColMask not in ( colMask,
+                revColMask,
+            ):
+                return -1
             sameRow += curRowMask == rowMask
             sameCol += curColMask == colMask